Michael Ostrog

 Was Michael Ostrog Jack the Ripper?

-Michael Ostrog was not considered to be a Jack the Ripper suspect until his name was mentioned alongside several other notable Ripper suspects in a memorandum in 1894.
-Sir Melville Macnaghten was the Assistant Commissioner of the Metropolitan Police in London between 1903 and 1913, yet he also played a role in the Whitechapel Murders case.
+Michael Ostrog was not considered to be a Jack the Ripper suspect until his name was mentioned alongside several other notable Ripper suspects in a memorandum in 1894.?Sir Melville Macnaghten?was the Assistant Commissioner of the Metropolitan Police in London between 1903 and 1913, yet he also played a belated role in the Jack the Ripper Murders case.
 In this memorandum, he proposed Michael Ostrog as one of the most likely Jack the Ripper suspects (in his opinion) alongside Montague John Druitt and Aaron Kosminski.

 However, despite Macnaghten’s belief in his guilt, it was never actually proven that Michael Ostrog committed any murders.
-Thefts, robberies, scams, and fraud – yes, but murders?
+Thefts, robberies, scams and fraud – yes, but murders?
 The evidence remains inconclusive.

 Additionally, a contemporary investigation found that Michael Ostrog was actually in prison in France in 1888, at the time when the Ripper murders took place.
-Unless Ostrog could move very quickly or had a secret identical twin, then this evidence pretty conclusively rules out his involvement in the murders of the Canonical Five Jack the Ripper victims.
+Unless Ostrog could move very quickly or had a secret identical twin, then this evidence pretty conclusively rules out his involvement in the murders of the ‘canonical five’ Jack the Ripper victims.

 What Do You Think?